-In this scenario, the UK's tariff rates will be applied to goods imported into the Bailiwick from the EU.
-The UK Government will determine and publish these new duty rates before Brexit.
-They may be different from the rates in the EU's tariff.
-The EU will also apply its tariff rates to goods imported into the EU from the Bailiwick.
+These rates would be applicable to goods imported into the Bailiwick immediately after a no deal Brexit.
+If your goods aren't listed, they will have a zero duty rate.

+Please note that the EU will apply its tariff rates to goods imported into the EU from the Bailiwick.
 The EU rates are set out in the EU tariff.
-The EU may change these rates between now and March 2019.
+The EU may change these rates between now and 31st October 2019.

-In a 'no deal' scenario, anyone importing goods into the Bailiwick from the EU, or exporting goods to the EU from the Bailiwick, will have to comply with customs procedures where previously these were not necessary.
+In a no deal scenario, anyone importing goods into the Bailiwick from the EU, or exporting goods to the EU from the Bailiwick, will have to comply with customs procedures where previously these were not necessary.
 As set out above, this potentially includes the payment of import duty on Bailiwick-EU trade.